Gecko05/gecko05.github.io/_posts/2022-10-22-first-emulator-part1.md

 # Making your first emulator Part I

 I decided to make these posts to walk you through the process of creating a simple emulator for a simple processor: Blue.
-Think of this "tutorial" as a way to give you ideas on how to write an emulator, when I started writing this I knew emulators existed and I was familiar with programming, but I just didn't know where to begin, how to design the whole thing.
-So if you feel like how I felt, I hope this post can help you and make things clearer.
+Think of this "tutorial" as a way to give you ideas on how to write an emulator, when I started writing this I knew emulators existed and I was familiar with programming, but I just didn't know where to begin.
+So if you feel like how I felt, I hope this post can help you and make things more clear.
-The emulator I'm going to show you was written in C++, but the approach used here can be applied to any language, some familiarity with computer architecture concepts and of course programming may be needed to follow this post.
+We're going to code an emulator in C++, but the approach used here can be applied to any language, some familiarity with computer architecture concepts and of course programming may be needed to follow this post.

 ## Blue's architecture

-Blue is a simple and underpowered machine, but still reflects the core concept of how computers work.
+Blue is a simple and underpowered machine, but it still reflects the core concept of how computers work.
 In order to write something that will ressemble the original hardware, we first need to know how the innards of the design.

 These are the specs:
     * 4096 words of addressed core storage of 16 bits per word.
     * Words in data storage as treated as 15-bit integers plus sign.